Transatlantic Trade and Investment Partnership: Public health and environment

-Health care

-British unions such as Unite and the TUC have opposed TTIP on the grounds that it would undermine the National Health Service and allows for the further privatisation of public services.
-A Unite spokesperson described TTIP as "about deregulation and a race to the bottom on standards.
-Unison has fought and won on bringing services back into the public sector. ...
-We cannot allow TTIP to threaten those successes."

-Former Foreign Secretary David Owen said that TTIP would have a significant negative impact on the UK's National Health Service because the Service would be subject to increased competition under the TTIP regime.

-Former UK prime minister David Cameron said that critics of free-trade should not use the National Health Service (NHS) to take people's attention away, and honestly speak about trade deals.
-UK's Department of Business, Innovation and Skills said that TTIP provided adequate protection for UK's NHS.

-Assistant General Secretary of Unite Gail Cartmail said that TTIP was a real and serious threat to the NHS, adding that the threat would not be neutralised unless David Cameron gave a cast-iron guarantee that he would exclude the NHS from TTIP.

 Consumer protection and food safety

 Documents released in May 2015 showed that US negotiators had pressured the EU over proposed pesticide criteria.
 A number of pesticides containing endocrine disrupting chemicals were forbidden in draft EU criteria.
 On 2 May 2013, US negotiators insisted the EU drop the criteria.
 They stated that a risk-based approach should be taken on regulation.
 Later the same day Catherine Day (Secretary-General of the European Commission) wrote to Karl Falkenberg (Director General for the Environment) asking for these criteria to be removed.
 As of 2015, 82 pesticides used in the US were banned in Europe and US animal welfare standards are generally lower than those in Europe.

 A columnist in The Guardian stated that food safety in the EU might be compromised because of low or different standards in US food regulations, if currently EU-banned food were allowed to be imported.
-In June 2015, the BBC reported that food safety had become 'a stumbling block' because of differing US and EU attitudes to genetically modified crops, pesticides (endocrine disrupting chemicals), growth promoting hormones in beef and pathogen reduction treatments of chicken, that cause public health concerns for consumers and put European farmers at a cost disadvantage.
+In June 2015, the BBC reported that food safety had become "a stumbling block" because of differing US and EU attitudes to genetically modified crops, pesticides (endocrine disrupting chemicals), growth promoting hormones in beef and pathogen reduction treatments of chicken, that cause public health concerns for consumers and put European farmers at a cost disadvantage.
 Ban on animal testing in the EU has been described by The Guardian as "irreconcilable" with the US approach.